Automated Invoice Capture Software: 10 Tools Compared, Honestly Rated

 The workflow engine routes each validated invoice to the correct approver based on rules you configure: dollar amount thresholds, department or cost center, vendor category, GL code, or any combination.
 Every approver receives a notification (email or mobile app) with a single-screen view of the invoice, the matched PO, and a one-click approve or reject action.

 Escalation is automatic: if an approver does not act within the configured SLA (typically 24 to 48 hours), the invoice routes to their backup or manager.
-The approval status of every invoice is visible in a real-time dashboard — no status-tracking spreadsheet, no follow-up emails.
+The approval status of every invoice is visible in a real-time dashboard.
+No status-tracking spreadsheet, no follow-up emails.

 Once approved, the system posts the invoice data directly to your accounting platform via API integration.
 The vendor record, amount, GL code, department code, project code, tax treatment, and payment due date all transfer automatically and accurately.